 CyberGhost offers two avenues for customer support: live chat and email support tickets.

-The live chat function is difficult to find; you’ll need to scroll to the bottom of any support base page and wait for a “Help” button to appear in the lower right corner.
+The live chat function appears at the bottom of any CyberGhost page – it may at times take a few moments to load, but if you wait, you’ll see a “Help” button appear in the lower right corner.
 Click on it and it opens a search box; type something into the box, hit Enter and then you’ll be shown a “Live Chat” button under the search results.

 Once you complete this convoluted process, things get considerably better.
 The live chat reps are quick to respond and helpful for a surprising range of issues – they’re able to assist with everything from account issues to server selection to technical troubleshooting.